Day Trips to Bruges and Ghent from Brussels

 Kouter Flower Market| ©bookfinch

-If you visit Ghent during your tour to Bruges and Ghent from Brussels, estimate that you will spend approximately two to three hours in the city.
-This will be enough time to tour the historic center, see the canals and get a good feel for the culture and way of life.
+If you visit Ghent during your tour to Bruges and Ghent from Brussels, you should expect to spend about two to three hours in the city.
+This will be enough time to walk around the historic center, see the canals and get a good taste of the culture and way of life.

 In addition, the guide will give you some explanations about the most important monuments, such as its imposing castle and will also share with you the history of the city.